 This isn’t a single piece of work either – but Naka Dori is kind of special.
 This quiet street that runs between expensive boutiques and high rise glass and steel towers is one of the few places in Tokyo where they’ve decided to make public art an integral part of the streetscape.
 More than a dozen (mainly bronze) works line the street.
 Boring statues these are not.

 9. Giant Gundam Statue, Odaiba

-Originally erected in Odaiba in 2009, the giant 18 metre tall robot was then moved to Shizuoka where it stayed until 2011.
-Since April 2012 it’s been back in Odaiba.
-This time at the new Diver City shopping center near Fuji Television.
+The original giant 18-meter-tall robot was originally erected in Odaiba in 2009.
+It then moved to Shizuoka where it stayed until 2011.
+In April 2012 it returned to Odaiba.
+In 2017, it was replaced with a Unicorn Gundam that currently stands at 19.7 meters tall in front of Diver City shopping center near Fuji Television.
 Closest stations are Daiba on the Yurikamome Line and Tokyo Teleport (unfortunately it’s just a train station) on the JR Rinkai Line.

 10. Ceiling Constellation Projection – Akasaka-Mitsuke Station

 Every 30 minutes the ceiling of the corridor from the main ticket gates to Exit D of Akasaka-Mitsuke Station is transformed from dull concrete to a starlit sky full of the constellations of the zodiac – except when it doesn’t happen.
 Information is rather thin about this and when I ventured down there (at lunch time) it wasn’t on.
 After much questioning of the (very helpful) station staff we determined that it does happen but sometimes it doesn’t – like at 1pm on a Friday.
 Anyway, you can get some idea from the shaky YouTube video above.